Mahashraman: Influences

 “You are also working for Women's development and environment protection.
 Greeting your excellent, serene and legislative authorship, we request your cooperation in creating a peaceful society globally.”

-He has also received congratulations from Ex-President of India, Shri Pranab Mukherji.
+He has also received congratulations from Ex-President of India, Pranab Mukherji.

-Acharya Shree Mahashraman ji's book "Vijayi Bano" was released by President Pranab Mukherjee on 10 July 2013.
+Acharya Mahashraman's book "Vijayi Bano" was released by President Pranab Mukherjee on 10 July 2013.
 The then Chief Minister Ashok Gehlot was also present on that occasion.